iftec/Cat-or-Dog-milestone-project-2/README.md

 ## **(UX) User Experience**
 ### **Target Audiences:**
-* The target audience is anyone who is looking to pass a few minutes of time and play a simple game.
+* The target audience is anyone who is looking to pass a few minutes of time and forget about the stesses of life by playing a simple quiz game.
 Especially for Cat and Dog lovers!
-### **Creator stories:**
+### **Creator Stories:**
 Creator Goals

 * As a creator, I want to make sure the project is easy to navigate.